 Without reliable master data it is difficult for any level of supply chain automation to be implemented.
 Think of your ideal, cost- and time-effective business processes as a house you want to build.
 In such a scenario your master data elements are the bricks.
 If they are inconsistent or poorly cast, this will have an impact on the stability of the whole structure.

 As a result, for any supply business looking to move towards automation of any kind, taking the time to build a reliable master data list and accompanying processes is an important first step.
-Unfortunately, as building and maintaining master data takes time, many businesses put it off until it is absolutely necessary.
+Unfortunately, as building master data and conducting master data synchronisations can be time consuming, many businesses put these tasks off until they are absolutely necessary.
 When they then come to implement an EDI solution this leads to unnecessarily time-consuming migrations and customer onboardings.

 Once I have sorted my master data – what next?